(Scroll down for more on Reason. For Anand’s other films, click Films on the menu bar above)

-Those who witnessed the scientific spirit fostered by the Enlightenment would scarcely have believed that more than 400 years later, Faith would have an upper hand over Reason.
+Those who witnessed the scientific spirit fostered by the Enlightenment would scarcely believe that over 400 years later, Faith would still have an upper hand over Reason.

 Today as technologically advanced nations still debate the merits of Creationism and Evolution, the developing world falls prey to blind faith and religious war.